reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 draft: true
 ---

 R packages that are published on CRAN are tested every night on a variety of platforms and on the development version of R to ensure that they continue to work.
 In addition, packages that contain compiled code (C, C++ or Fortran) are put through a raft of additional checks to ensure that the compiled code will not cause R to crash.
 Once an issue is found, the package maintainer gets an email and usually a fairly short window to fix the package before it is removed from CRAN.
 However, replicating the error locally can require installation of all sorts of esoteric tools (and a copy of the development version of R from source) and it's not always obvious to start.
-Thankfully, there are docker images to help!

 This blog post documents the process I used in clearing three issues from our [`dde`](https://mrc-ide.github.io/dde/) package (which implements a simple solver for delay differential equations - the astute blog reader may recognise it from [previous debugging efforts](https://reside-ic.github.io/blog/debugging-at-the-edge-of-reason/)).

 This blog post also serves as a place for me to find this information next time I need it and is written with the hope that it helps someone else with their debugging and package repairing chores.
-It was written while I debugged each problem and is verbose.
+It was written while I debugged each problem, and is probably only of interest if you face a similar problem, in which case I hope the verbosity is useful.

 ## Undefined behaviour